How the Loss of One Truth Sent Western Culture Straight to Crazy Town-

 “The devil is not a person,” but is instead “a way of acting evil…It is a way of evil to be present in human life.”
 Sosa went on to say, “Symbols are part of reality, and the devil exists as a symbolic reality, not as a personal reality“.

-For the record: Arturo Sosa, is the Superior General of the Jesuit priests.
-This means he is very big deal in the Catholic church.
+The someone is: Arturo Sosa, the Superior General of the Jesuit priests.
+He is very big deal in the Catholic church.
 His declaration directly contradicts Catholic doctrine and the Bible.
-As soon as I read about this development, I did what I do when I hear something shocking.
+As soon as I heard about this, I did what I do anytime I hear something shocking.
 I searched google to find out how many other people think the same way.
 I quickly learned that a whopping eighty-three percent of Catholics and fifty-five percent of Evangelical Protestants agree with Fr.
 Sosa that Satan is nothing but a figment of fevered imaginations.

 Satan is real.
 He is a powerful being, created by God.
 He eventually became filled with pride, turned against God and embraced evil (Isaiah 14:11-13, Luke 10:18).
 The words devil and Satan are used interchangeably a total of eighty-two times in the Bible.
 Most describe the devil and his exploits (Luke 13:16, Mark 4:15, Luke 22:3, John 8:44, 1st Thessalonians 2:18).
 The other passages are mostly just warnings to be on guard against the devil (Ephesians 4:26-28, James 4:7, 1stPeter 5:8).
 It would be strange for God to describe something or someone that does not exist.
 It would be stranger still for God to warn people about something that does not exist.